Cheapest ways to legally watch films and TV online

 How to save money on Rakuten TV

-Beyond cashback, Rakuten TV also has a section on its site dedicated to special offers.
+Rakuten TV has a section on its site dedicated to special offers.
 These aren't just your usual offers, though – you can often get bundles that include a film/TV series, along with an extra goodie.
 We're talking Xbox Gold membership, your very own Chromecast, and more.

 This is obviously far from money saving if you don't need what they're offering, but if you do (or know somebody who does), you could save yourself a few quid!

 But before you check out their deals, check out our deals!
-We often have offers on Rakuten TV, so if you want to save money, that's where to go.
+We often have offers on Rakuten TV (included free credit and films), so if you want to save money, that's where to go.

-One of the bonuses of TalkTalk TV Store is that if you don't want to stream the film, you can download it and watch it later on, so this is perfect if you're planning any long train journeys or going anywhere without WiFi.
+One of the bonuses of TalkTalk TV is that if you don't want to stream the film, you can download it and watch it later on.
+This is perfect if you're planning any long train journeys or going anywhere without WiFi.